LucDupAtGitHub/PDBP/README.md

 ### Descriptions

-In the previous sections we have mentioned that programs (program descriptions) can have many meanings In this section we present some `Dotty` code to illustrate the difference between a *description* and it's *meaning*.
+In the previous sections we have mentioned that programs (program descriptions) can have many meanings.
+In this section we present some `Dotty` code to illustrate the difference between a *description* and it's *meaning*.
 The `Dotty` code does not deal with programming capabilities or computational capabilities at all.
 Instead it simply deals with *element* related capabilities.
-Below are some consecutive \ttb{Dotty} REPL (Read-Eval-Print-Loop) sessions
+Below are some consecutive `Dotty` REPL (Read-Eval-Print-Loop) sessions

 ```scala
 scala> trait HasElement[M] {